apostrophecms-legacy/apostrophe-site/README.md

     factory.Construct = Construct;
 ```
 In a nutshell: you must export a factory function, and it must have a constructor as its `Construct` property.

+## Options Provided to Modules

+In addition to the options you specify in `app.js`, all modules receive:

+`site`: an object containing `title`, `shortName` and `hostName` properties, as configured in `app.js`.

+`modules`: an array of objects with `web` and `fs` properties, specifying the web and filesystem paths to each folder in the chain of overrides, which is useful if you wish to allow project-level overrides via `lib/modules` of views provided by an npm module.

+## Accessing Other Modules

+After all modules have been initialized, `apostrophe-site` calls the `setBridge` method on each module that has one.
+This method receives an object containing all of the modules as properties.
+The `people` module, for instance, uses the bridge to access the `groups` module.

 ## Publishing Modules